-Is the local park or recreation reserve of greater than local significance?
-Does advice need to be sought from Landgate before proceeding with the submission?
-Does the submission name conform to the policies in Section 1?
-Yes No N/A Language i i i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming i i i Consultation with the public i i i Provided evidence of objections i i i If this is an approval request for a new local park or rec after an adjoining street or is it a unique name? reation re eserve, is it named Is the local park or recreation reserve situated on land administered by another government agency?
+Is the local park or recreation reserve of greater than loc advice need to be sought from Landgate before proceed Does the submission name conform to the policies in Section 1?
+Yes No N/A Language i i i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming 1 i 1 Consultation with the public i i i Provided evidence of objections i i i If this is an approval request for a new local park or recr after an adjoining street or is it a unique name? eation re serve, is it named Is the local park or recreation reserve situated on land administered by another government agency?
 Is it on land that is privately owned or part of a commercial area?
 Has consultation with these groups been undertaken?
-(See Section 9) If the naming submission originally came from a member of the public, does it include sufficient background information on why the name and/or boundary change would be appropriate?
-(See Section 9) If the naming proposal comes from a local government and relates to the local area, has consultation with relevant interest groups such as historical societies and community groups been undertaken?
-(See Section 9) Is the name of Aboriginal origin?
-If so, have the relevant consulted and provided their consent (See Sections 7 nal group s been Have the policies been complied with?
-If not, is consultation required with emergency service response and other service providers?
-Have the relevant residents, ratepayers and businesses been consulted?
-Have objections received during public consultation be en addres sed?
-Has a report on the naming proposal been discussed a councillors prior to lodgement with Landgate?
-OR ind signed l off by al l If a delegation of authority has been used, have details officially provided to Landgate? of the rel evant offi cer been
+(See Section 9) If the naming submission originally came from a member include sufficient background information on why the na change would be appropriate?
+(See Section 9) If the naming proposal comes from a local government a area, has consultation with relevant interest groups such and community groups been undertaken?
+(See Section n as histo es to the prical soc local ieties Is the name of Aboriginal origin?
+If so, have the relevant consulted and provided their consent (See Sections 7 a al group s been Have the policies been complied with?
+If not, is consulta emergency service response and other service provider ired with Have the relevant residents, ratepayers and businesses been co nsulted?
+Have objections received during public consultation bee n addres sed?
+Has a report on the naming proposal been discussed an councillors prior to lodgement with Landgate?
+OR - Ĩ If a delegation of authority has been used, have details officially provided to Landgate? of the rel evant offi cer been